eclipse-iceoryx/iceoryx/doc/website/release-notes/iceoryx-unreleased.md

     }
     ```

-14. Remove various functions from helplets
+14. Moved or removed various functions from helplets

     ```cpp
     // before